luyadev/luya/docs/guide/app-themes.md

         └── theme.php
 ```

-+ `theme.json`: The theme.json contains all information about the theme itself.
-Like the name, description and optional array with pathMaps.
++ `theme.json`: The theme configuration file contains all information about the theme itself like the name, description and optional array with path maps.
-+ `composer.json`: The composer.json is required to push the package to packagist and makes the installation process very fast.
++ `composer.json`: The Composer configuration file is required to push the package to packagist and makes the installation process very fast.
-+ `layouts/theme.php`: The theme.php in the layout folder is like the layout.php file in Yii applications.
-The layout/theme.php requires a `$content` variable.
++ `layouts/theme.php`: The layout file in the `layouts` folder is like the `layout.php` file in Yii applications and requires a `$content` variable.
-+ `cmslayouts/theme.php`: The cms layout [[cms-layouts.md]] which should be taken.
++ `cmslayouts/theme.php`: The CMS layout [[cms-layouts.md]] which should be taken.
 Those can be changed in the admin UI.

 > Take a look at the LUYA Theme Skeleton Project: https://github.com/luyadev/luya-theme-skeleton

-This is what the files could look like:
+This is what these files could look like:

-theme.json:
+Theme configuration file `theme.json`:

 |variable|description|example
 |--------|-----------|-----